 My biggest tip is for you to learn what could go wrong during pregnancy.
 You REALLY need to know the most common issues that could spell trouble for you all.

-Have a read through this page on pregnancy warning signs and please, if you are not sure about a symptom, it is REALLY important to get Mom checked out by a medical professional.
+Have a read through this page on pregnancy warning signs and please, if you are not sure about a symptom, it is REALLY important to get mom checked out by a medical professional.

 Things A Dad Should Know About Pregnancy

-Here are the 10 tips!
+Here are the 10 that expecting dads should know!
 Enjoy!

 Know the pregnancy stages

-This is the first thing Dad needs to know about pregnancy, and it is a very, very large subject.
+This is the first thing dad needs to know about pregnancy, and it is a very, very large subject.
 In fact, I have written a complete article about the stages of pregnancy, it is well worth a read.

 I will give you a basic rundown though. the pregnancy is broken down into 3 trimesters: